b-harvest/cosmos-sdk/x/farming/spec/04_messages.md

 }

 ```

-## **MsgClaim**
+## MsgClaim

-- A farmer should claim their farming rewards.
-This is similar mechanism with claiming rewards from distribution module.
+A farmer should claim their farming rewards.
+The rewards are not automatically distributed.
+This is similar mechanism with `x/distribution` module.

 ```go
 type MsgClaim struct {